 - Leads to loss of employment or housing instability

-Substance Abuse Risk Factors for People With Disabilities
+Substance Misuse Risk Factors for People With Disabilities

-While substance abuse can impact anyone, no matter their background, people with physical and sensory disabilities have unique risk factors that can contribute to drug abuse or alcohol addiction, including:
+While substance misuse can impact anyone, no matter their background, people with physical and sensory disabilities have unique risk factors that can contribute to drug misuse or alcohol addiction, including:

 - Chronic pain and other medical problems